Neutrinet/neutrinet_ynh/README.md

 `yunohost app install neutrinet --debug`

-and answer the questions.

 # For contributers
 ## Publish a new version of the app

 * Edit the [manifest](manifest.json) file to bump the version
 * Edit the [upgrade](scripts/upgrade) script with the needed upgrades for previous installations
 * Test the updated version both for new installs and upgrades and make sure the other scripts ([backup](scripts/backup), [remove](scripts/remove) and [upgrade](scripts/upgrade)) also still work
-* In the [apps.json](https://neutrinet.be/apps.json) file, update the `revision` with the current `sha` on the `master` branch of the package, update the `lastUpdate` field, if you added things to the manifest file, you can add them ass well
+* In the [apps.json](https://neutrinet.be/apps.json) file you must update the `revision` with the current `sha` on the `master` branch of the package and update the `lastUpdate` field.
+If you added things to the manifest file, you should add these changes ass well